lambdaclass/concrete/ROADMAP.md

    contract syntax, `ghost`/`assert`/`assume`, iteration syntax, and negative parser fixtures.
 This is a syntax reference, not a language-design committee.
+6. Add plain type aliases before the larger stdlib/examples slab:
+   `type Digest = [u8; 32]`, `type Tag = [u8; 16]`, etc. Aliases must be
+   transparent to layout, extraction, and proof unless explicitly declared as a future opaque/newtype form.
+This is an ordinary readability feature, not a proof abstraction.
+7. Decide user-facing loop control before broad parser/service examples:
+   `break`, `continue`, and whether labeled loops exist.
+The decision must state how each interacts with bounded-loop analysis, cleanup/defer, contracts, and runtime-safety obligations.
+If deferred, examples should use explicit state flags or early returns instead of hidden control flow.
-6. Close the match/pattern ergonomics gap before broad `Result`/`Option` and protocol-decoder work.
+8. Close the match/pattern ergonomics gap before broad `Result`/`Option` and protocol-decoder work.
 This is one compound usability block: algebraic data types are already in the language, so the pattern language must be expressive enough to use them without stacks of boilerplate matches.